remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 After this process, you have to take into account the following information :

 #### RabbitMQ and MySQL pre-configurations
 The MySQL is configured with the root password : "RemoteLabz-2022\$", and a user "user" is created with password "Mysql-Pa33wrd\$".
-It is recommended to change it once your RemoteLabz works fine.
+It is recommended to change it once you have ensured that RemoteLabz is working fine.

 !!!
 Tips
     During the `install_requirement.sh` process, a `remotelabz-amqp` user is created in RabbitMQ with the password `password-amqp`.
 If you want to change the password of an existing user `remotelabz-amqp` of your RabbitMQ, you have to type the following command :